Success is what I work for, and when people hate it only makes me work more……

 Along with the desire to better himself Ishewz recently started up a volunteer youth work scheme in his local area in which he teaches youths music production and song writing skills for free.

 “Ive always wanted to give back to my community and I feel this is a rewarding way to do it.
-Back when I was a teenage we didn’t have access to the technology that there is today, so it seemed like an obvious choice to pass on what I know to help grow the Essex music scene.”
+Back when I was a teenager we didn’t have access to the technology that there is today, so it seemed like an obvious choice to pass on what I know to help grow the Essex music scene.”